janepan9917/janepan9917.github.io/_posts/2022-04-12-attention.md

 [Figures forthcoming.
 Also, not complete yet.]

 ## ELI5: What is attention?
-Say we have some sequence, as follows:
+Say we have some sequence as follows:

 > "Jane is hungry, and she's really craving pasta from Italy."